chevcast/shotgun/README.md

 #### validate

+    // Regular expression.
     exports.options = {
         message: {
-            validate: // Regular expression or function that accepts a value and returns true or false.
+            validate: /^[a-z0-9]$/i // Only alpha-numeric characters are allowed.
         }
     };

+    // Validation Function
+    exports.options = {
+        message: {
+            validate: function (msg, options) {
+                return msg === 'Hello world!';
+            }
+        }
+    };

 Validate allows you to specify a regular expression or a function that will inform shotgun that the supplied value should be validated.
 If the value does not pass validation then an error will be displayed to the user and they will have to supply valid input before the command will be invoked.
+If you use a validation function it accepts two parameters.
+The first is the value of the property that you want to validate.
+The second is all of the supplied options the user passed in.
+(NOTE: Keep in mind that command options are validated in order.
+If you access `options` in your validation function any options that appear after the one you're currently validating then those options will not have been validated yet.

 ### Our example 'echo' command